-The following table shows the value at moment of sale of the Mediolanum Group's new business in 2009, together with equivalent values published in 2008 and the restated values for 2008.
+The following table shows the value at moment of sale of the Mediolanum Group's new business in 2010, together with equivalent values published in 2009.
 New life business comprises new life insurance policies sold during the period, excluding those resulting from the transformation or switch of existing policies, together with discretionary increases in the level of regular premiums on existing policies.
 New asset management business is defined as the sum of retail gross inflows net of internal switches within the mutual funds.
 New Italian banking business comprises the new money collected in the period relating to current accounts and deposit accounts opened in the year and the volume of new mortgages issued.